-To make the most of your money this year, make sure to get these money items off your checklist right away.
+To make the most of your money this year, make sure to follow these financial tips for the new year and get these money items off your checklist right away.

 1: Start Tracking Your Spending